Kojagiri Lakshmi Puja

 Hailing from such family, I had heard stories from my Ma and grandma about elaborate preparations they used to do during Lakshmi puja in Dhaka.
 The preparation would be started a week before, guest would be invited, the entire clan would be assembled and this one day was much more than religious rituals.
 It was also the time for bonhomie, get together, music and time to get indulge in huge feast platter.

 In our homes, usually Ma Lakshmi is worshiped in form of “shora” or “paut”, a red color clay disc on which images of goddess are painted by the artists.
-It would be interesting to note that Lakshmi shora usually has Ma Durga as central image and why it was so, I had no idea about it.
+Lakshmi Shora / Paut usually has Ma Lakshmi in the center with Jaya – Vijaya on side.
+But in our home, I have observed that Durga shora (see the pic) usually used for Lakshmi puja.
 May be because Lakshmi is considered as daughter of Ma Durga.
 Worshiping Lakshmi through the use of shoras entails a series of rituals that easily reveal its root link to an ancient agro-based culture.
 This tradition is still being followed in my home till the time my Ma used to do elaborate puja.

-Apart from Shora, there is another unique element to Bangal Lakshmi puja, the banana boat.
+Apart from Shora, there is another unique element to Bangal Lakshmi puja, the banana boat or Sapttari.

 Banana boats are made of banana stems and its fibers, completed with mast and decked up with colorful flags.
+These are considered as trade ships and are filled with grains, hartiki, coins, cowries (used as currency in earlier times) and other items.
 Unlike the rest of India, we worship goddess Lakshmi as “dhanya lakshmi”, for granary wealth and not as “dhan lakshmi” for monetary wealth.
 This difference in concept and ideologies are very much prominent between the two Bengali community even.

 Alpona is another important aspect of any auspicious rituals in Bengali homes.
 Be it wedding, pujo and other such rituals, alpona must be drawn on altar, on floors or on chowkis or pidhi.
 The motifs are mostly floral designs and are drawn to welcome / or to invoke the goddess.
 For Lakshmi pujo, the motifs are usually ears of husk of paddy (dhan er chhora), lotus (icono-graphically associated with Lakshmi and symbolic of purity and beauty), feet of Lakshmi, owl and other floral motifs.
 Traditionally it is drawn with fingers (fingers are used as brush) and rice paste as paint.
 For pujo, one must bath and cleansed herself before drawing the alpona.

-Now a days this dying art is still being practiced by few, for community puja and grand celebration it is being replaced by the acrylic paint.
-It may be convenient for some to use the acrylic stickers without going through the meditating process of drawing alpona and where everything matters nowadays on hashtgas of instant life, for insta generation, but for me I still love the traditional approach to it.
+Now a days this dying art is still being practiced by few.
+For community puja and grand celebration it is being replaced by the acrylic paint.
+It may be convenient for some to use the acrylic stickers without going through the meditating process of drawing alpona.
+And where everything matters nowadays on hashtags of instant life, for insta generation, but for me I still love the traditional approach to it.
 You don’t have to be an artist to draw alpona, just unleash your creativity and follow your own thought process, the spontaneity that it brings is truly beautiful, in every essence of it.

 Luchi / poori, cholar dal/ chana dal, chanar dalna / paneer curry are additional entities to give a feasty look.